nbtin/fakenews-detection-demo/README.md

-# Fake News Detection Demo
+# Fake News Analysis and Detection Demo

 This repository contains a demo for analyzing and detecting fake news.
-The purpose of this README is to provide instructions on how to run the code.
+This web-app provides users with insights and relevant information to help them analyze and classify fake news.

 **Credit:** This project uses [TruFor](https://grip-unina.github.io/TruFor/), as the forensic framework for the given image, created by Guillaro, Fabrizio and Cozzolino, Davide and Sud, Avneesh and Dufour, Nicholas and Verdoliva, Luisa.